What's on this page

 You can use your savings towards a deposit, either with us or another mortgage provider.

-You can carry on saving, move your money, or take your money out.
-Whatever you decide, we're here to help.
+If you no longer want to use your savings for a mortgage deposit, you can carry on saving, move your money or take your money out.
+Whatever you decide, we’re here to help.

 Your £25,000 balance cap